-The associations holding referral permits send their lists to the employer via the Carnet.
+The permit holder send their lists to the employer via the Carnet.

-- 1. The lists submitted by the associations holding referral permits are not validated by the Carnet. - 2.
-Communication rules: - a) Once the declaration of workforce needs is received by the Carnet, the employer can communicate directly with one of the associations holding a referral permit and listed under the tab Réponses (Responses). - b) The association holding a referral permit can, using the Carnet, ask for more information on the workforce needs. - c) The association holding a referral permit must transmit its list to the Carnet before communicating directly with the employer.
+- 1. The lists submitted by the permit holders are not validated by the Carnet. - 2.
+Once the declaration of workforce needs is received by the Carnet, the employer can communicate directly with one of the permit holders and listed under the tab Réponses (Responses).